abpio/abp-commercial-docs/en/themes/lepton-x/mvc.md

 ### Main Header Branding

 ![Main header branding](images/leptonx-main-header-branding.png)

+Application name and logo can be customized by using the `IBrandingProvider` service.
+See [Razor Pages: Branding](https://docs.abp.io/en/abp/latest/UI/AspNetCore/Branding) for more information.

+If you need to replace the component, you can follow the steps below.

 * The **main header branding component page (.cshtml file)** is defined in the `Themes/LeptonX/Components/Common/MainHeaderBranding/Default.cshtml` file and you can **override it** by creating a file with the **same name** and **under** the **same folder**.